-- Here’s how to make Sheaf Stitches:
+Here’s how to make Sheaf Stitches

-Make 3 – 4 vertical or horizontal stitches measuring about 1/4″ long and spaced about 1/16″ apart.
+: Make 3 or 4 vertical or horizontal stitches measuring about 1/4″ long.
+Place them about 1/16″ apart.

-- Pull the thread gently to form a cinched group of threads.
+Pull the needle and thread through the fabric to form a cinched group of threads.
 Tie the thread off at the back to secure the bundle.

 Add a French Knot or a Bullion Knot to the stitch to make a flower.
 Or line them up and Sheaf Stitches act as an orderly band of decorative motifs racing across the fabric surface.
 These concentrated deposits of thread are bundles of joy!